Skip to main content

 • “Absolutely no glitches in my 6.4 hour playthrough.”

-• “First off, on Steam Deck OLED, this runs great and is even playable with the built-in controls.”
+• “First off on Steam Deck OLED, this runs great and even on the built-in controls is playable.”

-• “Games is currently buggy as hell and can no longer play since it takes 20+ minutes to load a bunker hatch or elevator.
-Every patch breaks the game more.
-Avoid for a few months until the game is stable or waste your money.”
+• “Games is currently buggy as fuck and can no longer play since it takes 20+ mins to load a bunker hatch or elevator; every patch breaks the game more.
+Avoid for a few months till the game is stable or waste your money.”

 • humor